-The oceans, inland water bodies, ground water, and ice sheets (cryosphere), comprise the hydrosphere.
-(Note: All About Earth: Our World on Stage doesn't discuss the cryosphere specifically.
+The ocean, lakes, rivers, groundwater, and ice sheets (cryosphere), comprise the hydrosphere.
+(Note: this book doesn't discuss the cryosphere specifically.
 Instead, "ice" is included in discussions about "water.")

-The hydrosphere includes water that is on or close to the surface of Earth, wherever it is found.
+The hydrosphere includes water that is on or close to the surface of Earth wherever it is found.
 This includes water in the oceans, lakes, streams, ponds, underground, ice sheets, snow, sleet, hail, clouds, and fog.
 Water continually circulates between Earth's surface and atmosphere in what is called the hydrologic cycle, or water cycle.